yclas/documentation/overview-pinclass-theme.md

 ![Pinclass]({{ site.baseurl }}/images/wide.png)
 </a>

-+ **Hide header and footer on single ad and user profile page:** Removes the header, breadcrumbs and footer on single ad and user profile page.
++ **Hide the header and footer on single ad and user profile page:** Removes the header, breadcrumbs and footer on a single ad and user profile page.
 Enable to show the user profile page like "your store".

 ## Homepage